 If the answer is yes, then let us assist you in finding a respite provider so you can take a much needed break!

-The Commodity Supplemental Food Program (CSFP) provides nutritious food to low-income pregnant, postpartum, and lactating women; preschool-age children; and residents 60 years old or older.
+The Commodity Supplemental Food Program (CSFP) provides nutritious food to low-income D.C. residents 60 years old or older.
+In addition to providing nutritious food, the CSFP also provides nutrition education to assist participants to improve their health through better nutrition.

 Below is a list of the five most recent crime and safety alerts involving senior citizens from the DC Metropolitan Police Department (MPD):